 What makes Thermolon special…this video helps explain…

-GreenPan offers a limited lifetime warranty with all designs I have listed. *My article on cookware warranties explains what this means.
+GreenPan offers a limited* lifetime warranty with all designs I have listed. *My article on cookware warranties explains what this can mean.

 These four have similar features.
 It’s worth comparing them to help you make the right choice for your personal style and type of cooking.
 One feature they have in common is that they are a ceramic nonstick design that can handle high heat.

 I cover the Lima and Rio, which aren’t suited to high heat use, in the review section further down.

 Chatham Vs Paris Pro Vs Valencia Pro Vs Prime Midnight